voxel51/fiftyone/examples/walkthrough.md

     samples, name="my-dataset"
 )

-# Print a few samples
+# Print a few samples from the dataset
 dataset.head()
 ```